Mak1003/java/README.md

 Project was to build a expense tracker which includes some specific features

-1.total expense for day
+1. total expense for day
 2. total expense for week
-3total expense for month
+3. total expense for month

 all the user data is stored in expense.txt file